bids-standard/stats-models/specification/walkthrough-1.md

 For this example, we have limited the model to three subjects using the `Input` key.
 ```

-_BSM_ defines this multi-stage analysis as a Graph, with each level of analysis
+_BIDS Stats Models_ defines this multi-stage analysis as a Graph, with each level of analysis
 defined as a separate `Node` object.
 Let's step through each `Node` separately.

 ### Run-level Model